 The other half of the Big Two, Glentoran fielded some of the biggest names in the domestic game – and nearly a teenage George Best.
 The Glens play Linfield in Belfast’s traditional Boxing Day derby, though up until 1949 the Big Two were Linfield and Belfast Celtic.
 Linked with the Glasgow club of the same name, the Celts folded after a brutal Boxing Day derby in 1948 when Linfield fans attacked their players.
 A club museum has been opened in the shopping centre that occupies the plot where Celtic Park once stood in west Belfast.
 A new Belfast Celtic team in the Belfast & District League is another recent phenomenon.

-The city’s other two main clubs, from north Belfast, are 2014 champions Cliftonville and winners in 2015 and 2016, Crusaders.
+The city’s other two main clubs, from north Belfast, are 2014 champions Cliftonville and winners in 2018, Crusaders.
 The north Belfast derby between them, also a Boxing Day fixture, was heavily policed during The Troubles, given the mainly nationalist and unionist leanings of their respective supporters.
-Crusaders protested most vehemently about Linfield gaining a financial advantage from hosting Northern Ireland matches – in August 2013, Linfield fans boycotted a visit their away fixture at Seaview.
+Crusaders protested most vehemently about Linfield gaining a financial advantage from hosting Northern Ireland matches – in 2013, Linfield fans boycotted a visit for their away fixture at Seaview, home of Crusaders.

-Three Belfast clubs feature in the lower flight for 2015-16, the NIFL Championship, including Harland & Wolff Welders from east Belfast, whose local rivals are Dundela, winners of the Irish Cup in 1955.
+Five Belfast clubs feature in the lower flight for 2019-20, the NIFL Championship, including Harland & Wolff Welders from east Belfast, whose local rivals are Dundela, winners of the Irish Cup in 1955.